 “Hey, pretty girl can I get in your game?

-Hey girl what’s your name
+Hey girl what’s your name? etc. etc.

 Larry Bass Links: